Choose another writer in this calendar:

 "One night nearly thirty years ago, in a legendary New York boîte de nuit et des arts called Tony's, I was taking part in a running literary gun fight that had begun with a derogatory or complimentary remark somebody made about something, when one of the participants, former Pinkerton man Dashiell Hammett, whose The Maltese Falcon had come out a couple of years before, suddenly startled us all by announcing that his writing had been influenced by Henry James's novel The Wings of the Dove.
 Nothing surprises me any more, but I couldn't have been more surprised than if Humphrey Bogart, another frequenter of that old salon of wassail and debate, had proclaimed that his acting bore deep impress of the histrionic art of Maude Adams." (from 'The Wings of Henry James', in Lanterns and Lances, 1961)

-Thurber's story 'The Secret Life of Walter Mitty' was taken up by psychologist.
+'The Secret Life of Walter Mitty' was taken up by psychologists.
 'Walter Mitty Syndrome' was put forward in a British medical journal as a clinical condition, which manifested itself in compulsive fantasizing.
 The title character is a meek, mild-mannered husband, who escapes his everyday existence in heroic fantasies.
 "Does it ever occur to you that I am sometimes thinking?" he says to Mrs. Mitty.
 "I'm going to take your temperature when I get you home," she says.
 The character inspired Danny Kaye's movie of 1947, in which Boris Karloff played Dr. Hugo Hollingshead, a psychiatrist.

 The Male Animal (1939), a satire of athlete worship, was written with Elliott Nugent, who featured in the 1940 Broadway play as a jealous college professor, whose wife is warming up to an old football star.
 The play co-starred Gene Tierney, Leon Ames, and Don DeFore.
 In the film adaption from 1942 Henry Fonda played the role.
 A musical version, produced by Warner Bros. and directed by H. Bruce Humberstone, was made in 1952, starring Ronald Reagan as the professor and Virginia Mayo as a stripper who aspires to become a writer.
 Thurber's short pieces have been adapted more than dozen times for TV.